vodik/repose/README.md

 ### Usage

-    repoman -Ur foo .
+    repoman -Usr foo .

-Add all packages in the current directory to foo.db.tar.gz
+Add all packages in the current directory to foo.db.tar.gz and sign the database with gnupg.

     repoman -Vr foo